icecodder/icecodder/README.md

-### Hi there it's me !cecodder 👋
+## It's a ice, no it's juste icecodder!

+ Hey, welcome to my GitHub profile, here you can see some of my projects.

-- 🔭 I’m currently working on Younzy, Developers House
+- 🔭 I’m currently working on Younzy, Developers House, CMFr
-- 🌱 I’m currently learning Docker & Kubernetes
+- 🌱 I’m currently learning Kubernetes, Go and others cool things
-- 💬 Ask me about nothing lol
 - 📫 How to reach me: don't contact me
-- ⚡ Fun fact: Idk why I write this, it's just funny